How to Hire a Recruiter: 5 Interview Questions to Narrow the Field

 3. How would you distinguish between your sales volume and your profitability per deal?

-Discounting fees has become the norm in this harrowing job market since the start of the Great Recession.
-Recruiters who drive volume placements because they give the business away at 10% — compared to a 33% full fee contingency — aren’t necessarily going to complement your business model and values.
+Discounting fees is often the norm in particularly rough economic cycles.
+Recruiters who drive volume placements because they give the business away at 10 percent—compared to a 33 percent full-fee contingency—aren’t necessarily going to complement your business model and values.

 A logical follow-up to this query is to ask about fall-off ratios, where candidates don’t make it through the guarantee period and where fees must be returned to the client.